They are teachers, doctors, lawyers, marketers, philanthropists, entrepreneurs, mothers, daughters, champions of inclusivity, the epitome of strength.

-Top-rated in the Non-Governmental Organization category is Rosemary McCarney, CEO of Plan Canada, who is on 15 boards and has won 12 major awards including Canada’s 2011 Women of the Year by Chatelaine.
+Top-rated in the Non-Governmental Organization category is Rosemary McCarney, CEO of Plan Canada, who has sat on 15 boards and has won 12 major awards including Canada’s 2011 Women of the Year by Chatelaine.

 In Professional Services the most influential woman was lawyer Dale Ponder who is Firm Managing Partner of Osler, Hoskins & Harcourt LLP and on the St. Michael’s Hospital board.
 She has been recognized by the Best Lawyers in Canada guide, the Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada, and captured more than a dozen additional recognition prizes in recent years.

 The Public Sector category includes top influential women like Dr. Olga Kovalchuk, with the University of Lethbridge, a professor and biological sciences and epigenetics researcher who also has sat on 24 boards of

 governors or directors.
 She was named one Canada’s Top 40 under 40 along with several other distinguished recognitions in recent years.

 These and other women represent an impressive roster.
 Fully engaging females in all aspects of national life is the secret sauce that makes for great, and good nations.
 And Canada has more than its fair share of